George and Caroline: A Royal Marriage from Hell

 Posted on 21st July 2021

-t, as a young man he had been noted for his intelligence and razor-sharp wit.
+As a young man he had been noted for his intelligence and razor-sharp wit.
 His repartee, it was said, was something to behold whether drunk or sober.
-Unfortunately by the time he was in his early twenties he was more often the former than the latter but even so he still retained his admirers, if only for his good taste and love of fine things.
+Unfortunately, by the time he was in his early twenties he was more often the former than the latter but even so he still retained his admirers, if only for his good taste and love of fine things.

 By 1787, the Prince’s debts were such that he was forced to go cap-in-hand to Parliament but despite being bailed out on this occasion it wasn't long before he once again found himself in financial trouble.
 His father, despairing of his son's indolence refused to help him unless he agreed to make a royal marriage.

 The Prince had only been kept solvent by the financial machinations of that master political manipulator Charles James Fox who had since told him that he could do no more.
 He had little choice but to agree.
 The woman chosen to be his bride was Caroline of Brunswick.

 Caroline's mother was the Princess Augustus the sister of George III so Caroline, and the Prince were first cousins but despite this they had never met.
 She had been chosen because Brunswick, though only a small German principality was a useful ally in Britain’s on-going rivalry with France.
 George had only agreed because he needed the money.

 On 20 November 1794, Lord Malmesbury arrived in Brunswick to escort the future Queen to England.
 He was not impressed by what he saw and noted in his diary that: she lacks judgement, decorum and tact; speaks her mind too readily, acts indiscreetly and often neglects to wash or change her dirty clothes.
 Her father had earlier informed him that her education had been sorely neglected.